3 Beginner-Friendly Techniques to Extract Features from Image Data using Python

 edge features - image feature extraction

-This was a friendly introduction to getting your hands dirty with image feature extraction.
+This was a friendly introduction to getting your hands dirty with image feature extraction from image in image processing.
 This is a very important part of a data scientist’s toolkit given the rapid rise in the number of images being generated these days.
 So what can you do once you are acquainted with this topic?
 We will deep dive into the next steps in my next article – dropping soon!
 So watch this space and if you have any questions or thoughts on this article, let me know in the comments section below.

 Frequently Asked Questions

 Q2.
-What are the methods of feature extraction?
+What is the best image feature extraction?

-Q3.
-What is the difference between feature selection and feature extraction in image processing?
+Q4.
+What is feature extraction filter in image processing?

 Here is an article on advanced image feature extraction techniques: